 Forcing bulbs is an easy and enjoyable way to brighten up your home during the long winter months.
 Spring-flowering bulbs like daffodils, tulips and hyacinth are great choices, as they flower early in the spring and are a welcome sign of warmer weather to come!
 While forcing bulbs does take a little planning and preparation, it’s well worth it!
-I recently forced hyacinth bulbs at our garden center, and things are really coming along!

 To start, what does it mean to force bulbs?
 Simply put, you force spring bulbs to bloom indoors in the winter months.
 It’s a way to trick Mother Nature and get a jump start on spring!

 Now it’s your turn to try!
 Here are six simple steps to force bulbs…

 Step 1: Purchase bulbs

 September is typically a good time to source bulbs from your local garden center, or you can buy them online.